Sign Our Charter for

-6) We make a commitment to work with the BSA to raise awareness of the DIPER charter by capturing data on BAME participation in aquatics from grass roots to elite level; as well as capturing specific data on drowning rates within the BAME community (where relevant).
+6) We make a commitment to work with the BSA to raise awareness of the DIPER charter by capturing data on BAME participation and representation in aquatics from grass roots to elite level; as well as capturing specific data on drowning rates within the BAME community (where relevant).
 These data sets will act as a benchmark to track and measure progress on the DIPER agenda.

 7) We make a commitment to stand side-by-side with the Black Swimming Association to help make Swimming, Swimming Teaching, Life Guarding and Other Aquatic Opportunities more Inclusive for Black & Minority Ethnics from grassroots to boardroom.